This post contains affiliate links. Read my disclosure policy here.

 - Meanwhile, prepare the crispy rice: In the medium bowl, toss the chilled rice with neutral oil, soy sauce, sesame oil, and rice vinegar.
 Spread evenly onto the second baking sheet in a thin layer.

-- When the tofu has been baking for about 5 minutes, place the rice in the oven.
-Bake for 15 to 20 minutes, stirring halfway through, until golden and crisp.
+- After the tofu has been baking for about 5 minutes, place the rice in the oven.
+Bake for 15 to 20 minutes, stirring halfway through, until golden and crisp. * The rice will be very crunchy straight from the oven, but it softens slightly once tossed with the dressing.

 - While the tofu and rice bake, whisk together the soy sauce, rice vinegar, maple syrup, sesame oil, neutral oil, tahini, ginger, garlic, and 1 tablespoon water until smooth and pourable.